MidnightPlugins/Lost-in-Midnight/README.md

 Some highlights:
 - a doomsday device left behind by a long dead civilization
+- a pre-Hyperdrive civilization
+- new (rare) stuff to harvest from asteroids
 - Dirt Belt pirates
 - indigenous/invasive life forms
 - a system with four suns